 The Western genre is not overly represented, and other John Wayne films from the concert include "The High and the Mighty" (an airplane disaster movie) and "Circus World" for which Tiomkin wrote "The John (Duke) Wayne March" dedicated to the actor and friend he worked with regularly.
 Other genres represented here include the epic ("Land of the Pharoahs" and "The Fall of the Roman Empire"), romantic comedy ("The Four Poster"), character drama ("Cyrano de Bergerac", "The Old Man and the Sea" and "Friendly Persuasion") and thriller.
 Tiomkin worked with Alfred Hitchcock on 4 of his films with two of these are included: "Dial 'M' for Murder" and "Strangers on a Train".
 The programme overall gives plenty of opportunity for members of the LSO to shine, and the brass & woodwind in particular deliver the goods to perfection.

 The orchestra is conducted by Richard Kaufman, who is also well-known as a musical director not to mention father of Whitney Claire Kaufman who provides the female vocals.
 The male vocals are sung by Andrew Playfoot and the orchestra are joined by the London Voices in chorus.
-The album is available at: Amazon.co.uk (from 30th July 2012) or Amazon.com (from 14th August 2012).
-You can also hear samples from 4 tracks on the LSO Product page.
+The album is available at: Amazon.co.uk or Amazon.com.